MachinisteWeb/node-atlas/README.en.md

  4. Make a pull request.
  5. Be patient. ;-)

-Please note that modications should follow these coding guidelines:
+Please note that modifications should follow these coding guidelines:

-- [Pass Sonarqube JS with rank A](http://www.sonarqube.org/) : Bugs, Vulnerabilities and Debt Ratio.
+- [Pass Sonarqube JS with rank A](http://www.sonarqube.org/) : Bugs, Vulnerabilities, and Debt Ratio.

 Thank you for helping out!